a-leithner/cscms/README.md

 Webfont "Roboto-Regular.ttf" and "RobotoCondensed-Regular.ttf" downloaded from google.com/fonts

 # System Requirements
-<span style="text-decoration:line-trough">To run Slave, you need a working web server e.g. Apache HTTPD 2, because Slave uses JS's XMLHttpRequest.</span><br>
+*To run Slave, you need a working web server e.g. Apache HTTPD 2, because Slave uses JS's XMLHttpRequest.*<br>
-Since slave is fully written in JavaScript, the only thing you need is a browser.
+**25th Jan 2016** Since slave is fully written in JavaScript, the only thing you need is a browser.

 # Installation
 1. Clone this repository into the folder you set in Apache's Configuration as the document root.